srdsam/RadiObject/docs/explanation/architecture.md

 # RadiObject Design

 Inspired by the [SOMA specification](https://github.com/single-cell-data/SOMA/blob/main/abstract_specification.md), RadiObject is a hierarchical composition of entities aligned on shared indexes.
+The hierarchy maps to [TileDB](https://docs.tiledb.com/main/) primitives (Groups and Arrays).
 For the directory structure mapping to this architecture, see [Layout](../reference/layout.md).

 ## TileDB Structure

-The hierarchy maps to TileDB primitives (Groups and Arrays) with explicit dimensions and attributes:
+The entity hierarchy with explicit dimensions and attributes:

 ```
 RadiObject (TileDB Group)